Wkemery/Arboreal/README.md

 	- Multi Tag:
 		* Use size field in root node of tag tree to find smallest tree among the tags you want to search
 		* Search the smallest tree:
-			# elimnate all nodes with tag count != the number of tags you are searching for
+			# elimnate all nodes with tag count < the number of tags you are searching for
-			# search remainng files for exact tag match
+			# search remainng files for exact tag match O(n)
 			# return (list) the found file(s)

 	** THIS IS SEARCH SMALLEST **
+This is an O(n) algorithm.
+However, we hope the smallest tree will actually be relatively small, because it is O(n) where n is the number of files in the smallest tag tree.
+In reality, it is very rare to have large numbers of files under a single tag.
+Even more rare to have 3 examples of that and have those three examples in a single search.

+Note: potential fix, sacrifice space for time. store the combinations of tags as tag trees themselves. eg a tag tree for docs and a tag tree for docs,2017 and a tag tree for docs,2017,homework.
+I think the space complexity gets too large to be feasible for this but maybe not...

 ### Searching by Filename: